 QlikView and Tableau

-Both offer above-average graphic manipulation tools in their arsenal, and also offer BI capabilities for interactive analytics with segmented business data, though these capabilities are limited in case of time fraction Tableau.
+Both offer above-average graphic manipulation tools in their arsenal, and also offer BI capabilities for interactive analytics with segmented business data, though these capabilities are limited in case of Tableau.
 However, QlikView and Tableau have some fundamental differences that make them unique and appropriate for specific types of applications.

 QlikView Plus Points